jonhiggs/flamingzombies/README.md

 # Flaming Zombies

-A simple, lightweight monitoring daemon for performing checks, detecting failure and raising alerts.
+A simple yet extendable, lightweight monitoring daemon.

+* Made for the command line.
+* Configured with flat files.
+* Complete documentation in man pages.
+* Few dependencies.
+* Easily extended, and customised.
+* Liberal 2-clause BSD license.

 ---

-THIS IS STILL A WORK IN PROGRESS... but it's ready to start testing.
+THIS IS STILL A WORK IN PROGRESS... but it's ready to test.

 ---